I’m not going to you that sending out regular newsletters by email is a task that’s going to make you rich. Indeed not!

 Schedule at least an hour a week for this.
 If you just can’t, find a member of staff who would absolutely love to do this task.

-Now that you have some practice in with writing, the next step is to start your own salon website or blog.
+Now that you have some practice with writing, the next step is to start your own salon website or blog to reap the benefits of building your client relationships.

 The opportunities again are endless!